contentful/jekyll-contentful-data-import/README.md

-# Jekyll-Contentful
+# Jekyll-Contentful-Data-Import

 [![Build Status](https://travis-ci.com/contentful/jekyll-contentful.svg?token=Nx7fXKYs7PbM7CcY2dS1)](https://travis-ci.org/contentful/jekyll-contentful)

-Jekyll-Contentful is a [Jekyll](http://jekyllrb.com/) extension to use the Jekyll static site generator together with the API-driven [Contentful CMS](https://www.contentful.com).
+Jekyll-Contentful-Data-Import is a [Jekyll](http://jekyllrb.com/) extension to use the Jekyll static site generator together with the API-driven [Contentful CMS](https://www.contentful.com).
 It is powered by the [Contentful Ruby Gem](https://github.com/contentful/contentful.rb).

 Experience the power of Jekyll while staying sane as a developer by letting end-users edit content in a web-based interface.